brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

 ---
 title: Susan Aberth with Ann McCoy
-summary: Art historian, Susan Aberth and sculptor, painter, and art critic, Ann McCoy will discuss the work and life of Swedish artist and mystic, Hilma af Klint and Mexican surrealist painter, Leonora Carrington.
+summary: Art historian, Susan Aberth and artist and critic, Ann McCoy will discuss the work and life of Swedish artist and mystic, Hilma af Klint and Mexican surrealist painter, Leonora Carrington.
 We'll close with a poetry reading from Rodrigo Toscano.
 people:
   - person: susan-aberth
     event_bio: "Susan L. Aberth is the Edith C. Blum Professor of the Art History